 In order to welcome you to Milwaukee, UWM tries very hard to have someone meet you on arrival in Milwaukee or Chicago, there may be a charge for this service and it is only offered at specific times.
 You will receive an email from Sue Conway letting you know when this service is available.
 All exchange students should fill out the Arrival Form even if they are not receiving our pick up service.
 Please complete and return this form to the CIE study abroad office by fax (1-414-229-4858) or e-mail (firstname.lastname@example.org) at least one month before your arrival in Milwaukee.
 Again, you must return this form whether you are requesting to be met by someone or not.

-For the Fall 2016 term, we will offer Panther Pick Up Service up at Chicago O’Hare (ORD) airport and Milwaukee Mitchell International Airport (MKE) for one day.
-The date for all pick up services is Saturday, August 19 from 10am – 5pm and Monday, August 27 from 10am – 5pm, and extended hours at the Milwaukee Mitchell International Airport (MKE).
+For the Fall 2017 term, we will offer Panther Pick Up Service up at Chicago O’Hare (ORD) airport and Milwaukee Mitchell International Airport (MKE).
+The dates for pick up services in Chicago is Saturday, August 19 from 10am – 5pm and Monday, August 27 from 10am – 5pm, and extended hours are available at the Milwaukee Mitchell International Airport (MKE).
 There is a fee for these services.
 If you want more details, please visit this website for Panther Pickup Service, and complete the survey if you would like to use the service.
-If you have questions about your arrival, please email Sue Conway at email@example.com.
+If you have questions about your arrival, please email Sue Conway at firstname.lastname@example.org.

-If CIE pick-up is not possible, you have a couple options available for getting to UWM.
+If CIE pick-up is not possible on your arrival date, you have a couple options available for getting to UWM.

 If you are arriving in Chicago, you could schedule a door-to-door transportation service through GO Riteway ( http://www.goriteway.com/ ) for about $210.
 There is also a shuttle service called Coach USA that has buses that go from Chicago O’Hare airport to Milwaukee Mitchell Airport, and the Milwaukee Train station downtown.
 The cost is about $30 depending on your destination.
 Here is a website with information and schedules: http://www.coachusa.com/wisconsincoach/ss.ohareairport.asp